 These desserts might also interest you:

 Ghee: I use homemade ghee, which I make using butter.
 You can find ghee available at well stocked grocery stores and also at DM and Rossmann (food aisle).
+For a vegan version, you can use vegan butter.

 Semolina: You will find semolina (sooji) by the name Hartweizen-Grieß at standard grocery stores in Germany.
 I get mine from Aldi.